USDA Well Water Testing in North Carolina

 Lead — EPA MCL is 0.015 mg/L (15 parts per billion)

+All samples should be collected using proper procedures and documented chain of custody so the final report is more useful for underwriting and closing review.
 USDA test results must meet or exceed EPA minimum thresholds for all four parameters.
 Additional testing may be required by the lender, underwriter, or local health authority — particularly in counties with known water quality concerns such as the Carolina Slate Belt (arsenic) or areas with high manganese, iron, or low pH.

 All sampling follows EPA-recognized procedures and is submitted to a North Carolina state-certified laboratory under chain of custody.
 Results are returned formatted for USDA lender and underwriter review.